microtrain/bootcamp/01-DevEnvironment/07-Git.md

 ## Exercise 1 - Create a repository

 For this exercise we will create your working directory for this course on GitHub and clone into your local environment.
-You will do most your work from this reporisitory and push the results to GitHub.
+You will do most your work from this repository and push the results to GitHub.

 __Create a new repository__